 - Please provide a breakdown of the costs associated with undertaking the Lectureship and provide justification for the resources requested.
 This should include the following costs: staff costs, travel and subsistence, dissemination costs, equipment (including lease versus purchase costs), consumables, patient and public involvement (PPI) and any other direct costs.
-For help with estimating PPI costs please see the Involve Cost Calculator.
+For help with estimating PPI costs please see the payment guidance.

 - When justifying staff costs you should also provide the % amount of time input of each member of staff and link this to the specific area/work package of the proposed study where this input will be taking place.